Securing your Facebook Account from Hackers

 Author: George Barrett

-May of us use Facebook not just for personal use but for also running a business page or a group page.
-I've heard horrors stories of people losing access to their Facebook business account pages after falling prey to an attack by hackers usually in the form of a spam phishing email.
+Many of us use Facebook not just for personal use but also for running a business page or a group page.
+I've heard horror stories of people losing access to their Facebook business account pages after falling prey to an attack by hackers usually in the form of a spam phishing email.

 What is a Phishing attack?